matplotlib/governance/communications_guidelines.md

     - should at least be visualization related
     - sponsors are also acceptable
 - do not follow individual accounts for any reason (even maintainers/project leads/Guido!)

+## Twitter Persona
+* Is a sentient visualization library, so uses we, us, our, and it pronouns.
+Avoids talking about itself in the 3rd person.
+* Very earnest, eager to please, and aims to be patient & painfully oblivious to snark and sarcasm.
+* Gets over-excited over shiny visualizations - lots of emojis and the like - and encourages folks to share their work.
+* Highlights various parts of the library, especially the more obscure bits and bobbles.
+* Acknowleges that it is a sometimes frustrating tangle of bits & bobbles that can confuse even the folks who work on it & signal boost their confuzzlment.